 People sometimes leave marks in natural places - pictograms,

-Voicemarks - bits of spoken narrative - that could be listened
+able to leave Voicemarks - bits of spoken narrative - that

-to and rearranged by anyone who passed through.
-The virtual
+could be listened to and rearranged by anyone who passed

-storylines that participants left along the way.
-We hope that
+messages and storylines that participants left along the way.

 Capturing the Sense of a Place